Isometries/CryptoGallery_old/README.md

   - Currently the cipher uses 128 bit blocks, this will later be upgraded to AES 256, and a SHA-256 hash function to derive the key.

-  - This has not been professionally audited Although measures have been made to guarantee the app's security, no assurances can be made.
+  - This has not been professionally audited, although measures have been made to guarantee the app's security, no assurances can be made.

 # Planned

-  Currently the only missing feature that is planned is an export option.
-The user will be given the option to export an album as either a plain-text, or encrypted zip file.

-  Users are encouraged to contribute code in the form of pull requests.
-This includes both security bugs, as well as improving the UI.
+  Upgrading cipher to AES-256 at a later date.
+  UI imrpovments
+  Bug fixes